catalyst-fp7/documents/interoperability/interoperability.md

 5. Similarly, if two tools are given data different views of the data on the same conversation with different degrees of access to personal information, they should not be given the same pseudonyms.
 This is only a consideration if we distinguish an intermediate level of access to personal information between "full access" and "no access"; this is very unlikely to be worth the added complexity.

-Analysis tools must be granted access to APIs with a key that gives them access to certain discussions at a certain level, and not other discussions.
+Analysis tools must be granted access to APIs with a key that gives them access to certain conversations at a certain level, and not other conversations.
 On the other hand, the front-end of each platform will need access to at least some information about other participants in the conversation (at least their nickname), and hence the API access points used by their internal front-end will have to be secured.

 In general, it is easy to create a database table that will associate a unique random URI to a combination of user account, conversation unit, and access level (if used).
 The SPARQL machinery can use `owl:sameAs` equivalence to associate those identities to user accounts.
 That equivalence table, as well as all user information, must be off-limit to any query engine (including SPARQL endpoints) that do not have proper access.

-*Implementation note*: it would be much safer if all references to user accounts in the RDF model were made through the pseudonymization table, even at the database level.
+*Implementation note*: it would be much safer if all references to user accounts in the RDF model were made through the pseudonymisation table, even at the database level.
 This is possible in new systems, much more difficult to add to existing systems.
-The alternative is to add a pseudonymizing filter at the exit, which could be bypassed by clever sparql queries.
+The alternative is to add a pseudonymising filter at the exit, which could be bypassed by clever SPARQL queries.
-So we would discourage use of unvetted sparql queries for a database with direct reference to user records.
+So we would discourage use of unvetted SPARQL queries for a database with direct reference to user records.

 ## Credential-passing for platforms